daniellee0/usa-crime-analysis/home.md

   2.

   3. Which counties in a particular state have the most crime reports within 2005 to 2016?
+In other words, which counties are "safer" than others?

   4.